huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 ## `snapshot_download`

-The `snapshot_download` function works well for downloading an entire repository.
-Like the previous functions, all downloaded files are cached on your local disk, and will be automatically updated if a file in the repository is changed.
+The `snapshot_download` method downloads an entire repository at a given revision.
+Like the `cached_download` function, all downloaded files are cached on your local disk.
+However, even if only a single file is updated, the entire repository will be redownloaded.

 Download a whole repository as shown in the following: